Local Infrastructure Contributions

 |Part B (City Centre) and Part C (Honeysuckle)

 |$100,001 to $200,000

 |More than $250,000

-The Western Corridor Contribution Plan does not apply to Sanctuary Estate.
+The Plan does not apply to Sanctuary Estate.
 Sanctuary Estate is covered by a Planning Agreement between Landcom and City of Newcastle which prohibits the levying of development contributions in the area included in the Sanctuary Estate Planning Agreement.
-A copy of the Planning Agreement can be found using the following link:

 Planning Agreements Policy